epabst/kotlin-showcase/README.md

 * this directory - multiplatform project for browser and JVM backend.
 * mobile - hybrid mobile application using KotlinJS and Cordova to run on Android, iOS, Windows Phones, etc.

+# Kotlin Packages

+* todo - the app itself.
+(It can depend on everything).
+* util - reusable code that has no dependencies on external modules.
+* bootstrap, cordova, pouchdb, etc. - external definitions for Javascript modules.
+* extensions - custom reusable extensions to external modules.
+These should not be app-specific and are a la carte.
+They should not import anything beyond what is intuitive from the package name.

 # To Personalize

 Search for "ZZZ" and replace it with the information for your custom app.